owulveryck/blog/content/post/cctv-inception-tensorflow.md

 * kid1
 * kid2

 To do so, I need training sets (labeled pictures) of my family.
-The best way to get some, is to write a "memory cortex" to use it with my [cortical](https://github.com/owulveryck/cortical) project.
+The best way to get it, is to write a "memory cortex" to use it with my [cortical](https://github.com/owulveryck/cortical) project as explained in my previous post: [Chrome, the eye of the cloud - Computer vision with deep learning and only 2Gb of RAM](https://blog.owulveryck.info/2017/05/16/chrome-the-eye-of-the-cloud---computer-vision-with-deep-learning-and-only-2gb-of-ram.html).